 The good news is that “off” time can be managed.
 There are steps you can take to minimize “off” time and get more out of “on” time.

 Your doctor can recommend medical management approaches, such as changing your medication dosage or dosage schedule, or taking levodopa in a different way.
-They may also prescribe add-on medications, such as Azilect (rasagiline), Gocovri (amantadine), or apomorphine, which can reduce "off" time and dyskinesia.
-Other treatment options for Parkinson's, such as deep brain stimulation, can also reduce "off" time.
+They may also prescribe add-on medications such as rasagiline (Azilect), amantadine (Gocovri), or apomorphine (Apokyn), which can reduce “off” time and dyskinesias.
+Other treatment options for Parkinson disease, such as deep brain stimulation (DBS), can also reduce “off” time.

 However, there are many steps and lifestyle changes you can try to manage “off” time at home.

 In the early stages of Parkinson’s, when you first begin taking levodopa, taking medication with meals may not cause problems.
 But for some people with Parkinson’s, taking pills with meals can lower the medication’s effectiveness or cause it to wear off sooner.
 These tips for scheduling meals and doses may help:

 Many MyParkinsonsTeam members find scheduling meals around medication helpful in avoiding “off” time.
 One member said, “I find if I don’t eat anything up to a half-hour or 45 minutes before I take my medication, and I don’t do protein at all just before my meds, the medication works a WHOLE lot faster.”

-Although it cannot prevent or reduce “off” periods, exercise can improve symptoms experienced while you’re “off.”
-Exercise is beneficial for people living with all stages of Parkinson’s.
-It has been shown to increase strength and agility, improve walking and balance, and overcome freezing and gait problems.
+Although it cannot prevent or reduce “off” periods, exercise can improve symptoms among people living with all stages of Parkinson’s.
+It has been shown to help individuals with PD increase strength and agility, better manage the disease, and improve quality of life.
 Good types of physical activity for people with Parkinson’s include:

 Some MyParkinsonsTeam members swear by exercise as a way to stave off symptoms of “off” time.
-“I usually start using the exercise bike as ‘off’ time nears, and it gives me some extra dopamine till the new meds start working,” said one member.
+“I usually start using the exercise bike as ‘off’ time nears, and it gives me some extra dopamine until the new meds start working,” said one member.